yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 But first order is more obvious we know we should learn AI related skills

 Second order has never changed, it's why the Stoics have lasted 2000+ years.
 Positive sum of technology over the long run is consistent.
-Market always grows in the long run.
+Dale Carnegie's "How to Win Friends and Influence People" is still on the shelves.
 The value in AI is not in doing but perhaps it's ability to learn and replicate, the value of AI talent is perhaps on teaching it how to meta learn better and better towards specified values.

 ### How to spot a good tech founder/ leader